rlpaper/ADER/README.md

 # Example: To train an agent for HalfCheetah-v1 game with the random seed
 python train.py --env HalfCheetah-v1 --seed 1
 ```

-Hyper-parameters can be modified with different arguments to train.py.